-If you’re looking to improve your 10k running time, then the first step is to follow a structured 10k running plan.
+If you’re looking to improve your 10k running pb, then the first step is to follow a structured running plan.
 Not only will this give your training more purpose, but it will help to ensure you have the correct balance between training stress and recovery, so you achieve more consistent progression.

 In this section you’ll find links to some 10k training plans that I’ve put together, using the same formula that I use with my own training.

 Running a faster 10k

 As with anything, if you train consistently and purposefully, using key training methods you will improve your 10k running performance.
-The problem is, most runners don’t run with a purpose – other than hitting their weekly mileage target.
+The problem is, most runners don’t always run with a purpose – other than hitting their weekly mileage target.

 So what does it take to run a fast 10k time?

 Firstly you need to run consistently, making sure to run enough mileage – and at the right intensity – to build aerobic fitness, conditioning and improve your running efficiency.

 But, that’s not enough on it’s own, you also need to include some specific training to improve your ability to sustain a fast running pace throughout a 10k.
 And, that’s where tempo and threshold training comes in.
 Here we’re running at a sustained pace for longer intervals, normally lasting anywhere from 10 to 20minutes – sometimes longer.

 Whilst paying attention to running mileage and improving our ability to sustain a good running pace is a very good starting point, we can take this one stage further.
 To do this, we can also include some specific high intensity interval training (HIIT).

 Not only does HIIT training have many health benefits, but it’s a great way to ramp up your running performance.
 Essentially, this involves running short intervals, at speeds that are slightly faster than your current 10k, and often closer to 5k running pace.

 Occasionally, we may also include even faster intervals along with specific hill running training to provide additional strength training benefits.

 Below I’ve included links to some 10k running training plans that, I’ve put together to help you to improve your 10k running performance.